Dev-750/Controlling-UR5e-Robot-with-ROS-Noetic-Ubuntu-20.04-/README.md

 ## 3. Download and Run UR5e Model

 Follow [steps to install](https://wiki.ros.org/universal_robots) the Universal Robots Package.
-Make sure that you enter "noetic" in place of the "$ROS_DISTRO" argument for each command that contains it.
+Make sure that you enter `noetic` in place of the `$ROS_DISTRO` argument for each command that contains it.
 DO NOT use `cd/path/to/catkin_ws/src`.
-Here we already made a workspace for moveit, so we will install the package in `~/ws_moveit/src`.
-The same goes for the `rosdep` commands: use `~/ws_moveit`.
+Here we have already made a workspace for moveit, so we will install the package in `~/ws_moveit/src`, and the same goes for the `rosdep` commands: use `~/ws_moveit`.

 We can now see a folder in `~/ws_moveit/src` labeled "universal_robot".
 From here, we can navigate to the subfolder "ur5e_moveit_config".
 In the "launch" folder there are multiple launch files to choose from.
 We can launch the demo file by entering the terminal and entering
 `roslaunch ur5e_moveit_config demo.launch`.
 This will open the UR5e model in RViz.